spineo/RGButterflyDocs/Programming.md

 ### Issue Tracking

-One of the first tasks I integrated into the development process was Issue tracking.
-Though in the past I have used many commercial/open source issue tracking systems any of which I would highly recommend for multi-developer environments, I felt that using such a system for this one-man project was overkill.
-The system I came up with uses a simple Excel Spreadsheet with five sheets (or tabs): _Active_, _Pre-Release_, _Post-Release_, _Completed_, and _Next Release_ issues.
+One of the first tasks was to integrated into the development process Issue tracking.
+Though in the past I have used many commercial/open source issue tracking systems any of which I would highly recommend for multi-user environments, I felt that using such a system for this one-man project was overkill.
+The system I came up with uses a simple but effective Excel Spreadsheet with five sheets (or tabs): _Active_, _Pre-Release_, _Post-Release_, _Completed_, and _Next Release_ issues.

+For each sheet I included six columns:
+* _Task ID_: A numeric id prefixed by _F_ (Feature) or _B_ (Bug)
+* _Component_: Structural or functional component(s) the feature or bug applies to.
+* _Description_: Brief description of the Feature or Bug
+* _Status_: Completions Status (i.e., PEND, IN PROG, DONE, or ABAND)
+* _Priority_: Work prioritization (20-2) with 1 reserved for DONE/ABAND
+* _Comment_: Any related comment such what needs to be completed

 ### App Design